Frequently Asked Questions

 Skilled facilitators guide and support each participant through dynamic and interactive learning modules.
 Participants will learn about terminology; diversity; aspects of colonial history such as Indian residential schools and Indian Hospitals, time line of historical events; and contexts for understanding social disparities and inequities.
 Through interactive activities participants examine culture, stereotyping, and the consequences and legacies of colonization.
 Participants will also be introduced to tools for developing more effective communication and relationship building skills.

-There are four core ICS training programs:
+There are five core ICS training programs:

-ICS CORE Health
+Core ICS Health

 Core ICS Mental Health